How To Hike To Witches Castle (Stone House) in Portland

 The Wildwood Trail (Upper)

+From the parking lot, you’ll head left on the trail.
+You’ll almost immediately begin your downhill descent through beautiful moss covered trees and rocks.
 As you descend, you’ll begin to hear the sounds of rushing water.
 That’s because there’s a beautiful creek running parallel to the trail at the bottom.

-Be sure to spend some time here taking all the pictures you can.
-To us, it was just as much as a highlight as the castle was.
+Be sure to spend time here taking all the pictures you can.
+To me, it was just as much a highlight as Witches Castle.
+From here, you’re about halfway to the castle.
+The trail will mostly flatten out with only a few, hardly noticeable elevation changes.

+Before you’ll know it, you’ll arrive at Witches Castle at around the quarter-mile mark (from the bridge).
+It kinda sneaks up on you through the trees.
 As you can see in the photo above, this is a popular place for taggers (graffiti).
 Every so often the city will clean it off but that’s happening less and less now.

 Danford Balch, who came to Oregon in 1850 with his family, claimed a large parcel of land in what is now Forest Park.
 He hired Mortimer Stump, a local man, to clean up the property and build a home.